sash11/Dell-XPS15-7590/README.md

 ```
 ## What is working/not working
 All Apple sevices are working.
 Apple TV+ is not working as it is iGPU system only.
-I am not able to test HDMI Video/Autio ouput, as well as thunderbolt video output.
+I am not able to test HDMI and thunderbolt video output.
 Touchscreen is not working (work in progress)
 Screen brightness control with Fn+F11/F12 is not woring.
 Use Fn+S/B instead (work in progress).
 TouchID will not work at all.
 Card reader is working.
 WiFi/Bluetooth working OOB.